Moments of Student's t-distribution: A Unified Approach: Student's t-distribution: One dimensional case

-The following result is surprisingly simple and will be very useful in later derivations.
-It provides a representation of a conditional Student's t-distribution in terms of a normal distribution.
-See, for example, \cite{bishop2006pattern}. \begin{lem} Let $T|\frac{1}{\sigma\lambda}$ be a normal distribution with mean $\mu$ and variance $1/(\sigma\lambda)$.
-For $\nu>0$, let $\lambda\sim \text{Gamma}(\nu/2,\nu/2)$.
-Then the marginal distribution of $T$ is a $St(t|\mu,\sigma,\nu)$ Student's t-distribution. \end{lem} \textbf{Proof:} As the proof is very concise, we reproduce it here for the reader's convenience.
+{ We note that one can use the fact that the Student's t-distribution can be written as $T=X/\sqrt{Z/\nu}$ where $X\sim N(0,1), Z\sim \chi_\nu^2$, $X,Z$ are independent.
+From there, one can derive the probability density function of $T$.
+We adopt the mixture approach which is surprisingly simple and will be very useful in later derivations.
+It provides a representation of a conditional Student's t-distribution in terms of a normal distribution, see, for example, \cite{bishop2006pattern}.
+More specifically, we have,} \begin{lem} {Assume that for $\nu>0$, $\Lambda\sim \text{Gamma}(\lambda|\nu/2,\nu/2)$.
+Additional, given $\Lambda=\lambda$, assume further that $T|\lambda$ is a normal distribution with mean $\mu$ and variance $1/(\sigma\lambda)$.
+Then $T$ is a $St(t|\mu,\sigma,\nu)$ Student's t-distribution.} \end{lem} \textbf{Proof:} As the proof is very concise, we reproduce it here for the reader's convenience.
+Let $f_T(t)$ be the probability density function of $T$.
 We have

 This completes the proof of the Lemma.